Medical Malpractice Claims in Colorado

 What Is the Statute of Limitations on a Medical Malpractice Claim in Colorado?

-While knowing what your rights are when you’re in the midst of a health crisis can be overwhelming and confusing, your ability to pursue a medical malpractice suit in Denver is limited by the state’s statute of limitations - the cap on the amount of time that you have to sue.
+While knowing what your rights are when you are in the midst of a health crisis can be overwhelming and confusing, your ability to pursue a medical malpractice suit in Denver is limited by the state’s statute of limitations — the cap on the amount of time that you have to sue.

-In Colorado, the statute of limitations is two years from the date of the act of malpractice.
+In Colorado, the statute of limitations is generally two years from the date of the act of malpractice.
 This means that if you undergo a surgery and learn (on the day of your surgery) that the surgeon operated on the wrong body part, you will have two years from the date of that surgery to file a medical malpractice claim for damages.

 If you do not file your claim within two years, you will lose your right to recover damages.